LenRenko/lotus-ydl/Readme.md

 ---

 This is a simple Youtube Downloader GUI application build in python with tkinter and TomSchimansky [customtkinter](https://github.com/TomSchimansky/CustomTkinter).
-I built it because I didn't found what I wanted, so made it as simple as possible.
+I built it because I didn't found what I wanted, so made it as simple as possible. _Special thanks to my GF for testing it and giving improvements ideas_

 <div align="center">
   <p align="left">